A Simple Instruction Guide for How to Clean Pavers

 Are your patio pavers looking dingy and old?
 Are you thinking about replacing them?
-You should first know patio pavers are a big a best investment.
+You should first know patio pavers are a big investment.
 The average paver patio costs around $15 a square foot to replace, which can run you anywhere from $2,000 to $4,000 to replace depending on size.
 But there's actually another solution instead of shelling out thousands of dollars.
 You can clean them!
 Check out our handy instruction guide for how to clean patio pavers by pressure washing.

-How to Clean Patio Pavers Overview
+How to Clean Pavers: An Overview

-Make sure you keep the stream on the pavers and not hit the joints directly.
+Next, make sure you keep the stream on the pavers and not hit the joints directly.
 This could cause your pavers to get dislodged.
 It's normal for some of the sand in the joints to get displaced, so just brush it back after you are done pressure washing.
 Lastly, after pressure washing, you should add a new layer of polymeric sand and activate the polymers for it to harden.
 You can do this by applying a light mist to the sand.

 1. Soap and Water